Bligoubloups/ReactNative-Expo-Android-Window10/README.md

 The app `Expo` should open itself.
 To show the result on your phone simply modify the App.js file.

-Author: Marc Leonetti & Sven Mathieu
+Author: Marc Leonetti aka Bligoubloups & Sven Mathieu aka Daplex.
 Date: 05/04/2019